 United Airlines orders 50 Airbus aircraft to replace Boeing 757s

-United Airlines said Tuesday it had ordered 50 Airbus A321XLR aircraft, worth an estimated USD 6.5 billion, to replace an existing fleet of aging Boeings.
-The new Airbus planes, which will be delivered in 2024, will allow United to retire its Boeing 757-200s, the company said.
+New York, Dec 4 (AFP) United Airlines said Tuesday it had ordered 50 Airbus A321XLR aircraft, worth an estimated $6.5 billion, to replace an existing fleet of aging Boeings.
+The new Airbus planes, to be delivered starting 2024, will allow United to retire its Boeing 757-200s, the company said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)